huginn/huginn/README.md

 Want to help with Huginn?
 All contributions are encouraged!
 You could make UI improvements, add new Agents, write documentation and tutorials, or try tackling [issues tagged with #help-wanted](https://github.com/cantino/huginn/issues?direction=desc&labels=help-wanted&page=1&sort=created&state=open).

+Really want an issue fixed/feature implemented?
+Or maybe you just want to solve some community issues and earn some extra coffee money?
+Then you should take a look at the [current bounties on Bountysource](https://www.bountysource.com/trackers/282580-huginn).

 Have an awesome an idea but not feeling quite up to contributing yet?
 Head over to our [Official 'suggest an agent' thread ](https://github.com/cantino/huginn/issues/353) and tell us about your cool idea!

 ## Examples